emitanaka/AASC2020/content/registration.md

 To register, select a button from the table below.

+You can register for conference/workshop and a tour either together or separately, to result in a single or separate receipts.

 <div style="text-align:left;">

-To book conference/workshop and a tour, first register for the conference/workshop (select Regular or Student pricing), complete the forms and then click on the ‘>Buy more tickets’ link at the check-out cart (at the bottom left of cart window), and proceed to register for the Tour/Social event.
+To book them together, first register for the conference/workshop (select Regular or Student pricing), complete the forms and then click on the ‘>Buy more tickets’ link at the check-out cart (at the bottom left of cart window), and proceed to register for the Tour/Social event.
 This results in a single receipt statement.

 If you need separate receipts for the conference and a tour, complete the booking process separately for each.
 This involves some repetition.

-**Delegates are recommended to take out travel insurance and book accommodation early in order to get preferred option.**
+<h3>While registering, accept AGUAi membership</h3>

-As you register for the conference, choose to stay informed about future AASConferences and eligible to vote on who gets to organise the next AASConference, by accepting free membership of AGUAi.
+Despite its name, the Australasian Genstat Users Association Inc (AGUAi) exists specifically to organize this biennial conference.
+As you register for the conference, please accept free membership.
+You will then be placed on the conference email list to stay informed about future AASConferences and be eligible to vote on who gets to organise the next AASC.
+For historical reasons the formal objectives of the association are:

-AGUAi (The Australasian Genstat Users Association Inc.) was established to organise the Australasion Genstat Conference which subsequently became the Austalasian Applied Statistics Conference.

-The formal objectives of AGUAi are:

 *	to foster association between persons involved or interested in using Genstat
 *	to foster association between persons involved or interested in the application of statistical methods
 *	to organise meetings and events focussed on statistical and statistical computing issues.

 The Rules of Association are available <a href="../files/AGUAi_rules_of_Association_2019.pdf" download>here</a>.

+<h3>Book accommodation while you can</h3>

+Delegates are recommended to book accommodation early in order to get their preferred option.
+Room availability is limited and, as we move closer to the conference date, RACV will be taking non-conference accommodation bookings from the public.
+Accommodation elsewhere in Inverloch is likely to involve a daily ~5km commute to the conference venue.

 </div>